CumulusNetworks/docs/content/cumulus-linux-53/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 ## Change the Default BIOS Password

-To provide a layer of security and to prevent unauthorized access to the switch, NVIDIA recommends you change the default BIOS password:
+To provide a layer of security and to prevent unauthorized access to the switch, NVIDIA recommends you change the default BIOS password.
+The default BIOS password is `admin`.

+To change the default BIOS password:

 1. During system boot, press `Ctrl+B` through the serial console while the BIOS version prints: